Bradley-Stradling/Menu_Sub_Menu_Template/Readme.txt

 Menu looping should be fully functional as is.

 1 Header - all functions protoypes declared here.
+All definitions reside in their own source files.
 1 Main - contains an intro and loop for main menu call.
 1 Main menu - # of options can be added by
 1+ sub menu's - whenever a sub menu functions is called be sure to set